65 years old

 The Peterson Wealth Solution

 We help Jennifer navigate the Personal and Survivor Social Security benefits she’s entitled to as a widow.
-To maximize what she’ll receive, we plan to take her Survivor Benefit when she retires at 65, and switch to her Personal Benefit at age 70.
+To maximize what she’ll receive, we suggest that she take her Survivor Benefit when she retires at 65, and switch to her Personal Benefit at age 70.
 This grows her Personal Benefit by 8% annually between ages 65 and 70, while she still receives Social Security income from her Survivor Benefit.

 Every pension plan, as well as every family situation, is unique.
 So, we provide Jennifer with a personalized pension analysis that lays out the pros and cons of taking the lump sum versus monthly payments.
 Once Jennifer makes her decision, we help her complete all necessary paperwork upon her retirement.